Panasonic GH3 vs Olympus E-M10

 Body comparison: Panasonic GH3 vs Olympus E-M10

 The side-by-side display below illustrates the physical size and weight of the Panasonic GH3 and the Olympus E-M10.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the GH3 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 is notably smaller (21 percent) than the Panasonic GH3.
 Moreover, the E-M10 is markedly lighter (28 percent) than the GH3.
 It is worth mentioning in this context that the GH3 is splash and dust resistant, while the E-M10 does not feature any corresponding weather-sealing.